-- Lay the motorcycle on its side and fill the oil filter housing to about 1⁄2 full with engine oil. - Fill the oil filter with engine oil and position the oil filter in the housing. - Oil the O-ring of the oil filter cover and mount it together with oil filter cover 3. - Mount and tighten the screws.
+- Lay the motorcycle on its side and fill the oil filter housing to about 1⁄2 full with engine oil. - Place the oil filter into the oil filter housing. - Lubricate the O-ring of the oil filter cover and mount it with oil filter cover 7. - Mount and tighten the screws.